 The Sage thermal mass flow meter is available with remote electronics permitting the display to be at ground level rather than near the top of the tank, where the flow meter is likely installed.

-The Sage meter measures flow rate providing a 4-20 mA signal and also shows totalized flow on the display with a pulse output which can be received by the customers’ external totalizer.
+The Sage meter measures the flow rate providing a 4-20 mA signal and also shows totalized flow on the display with a pulse output that can be received by the customers’ external totalizer.